In California, the term “working off the clock” refers to non-exempt employees who perform (unpaid) work

 - before clocking in, or

-In contrast, exempt workers are salaried employees that fall into a particular exemption to these legal protections under state and federal wage and hour laws.
+In contrast, exempt workers are salaried employees who fall into a particular exemption to these legal protections under California and federal wage and hour laws.

 Both of these requirements demand an accurate tally of the hours worked.
 If employers were allowed to demand work after you punched the time clock or signed your timesheet, then they could avoid paying minimum wages or overtime.